Chang-Yu-Chang/emergent-coexistence/README.md

 Two groups of mapping files are generated:

 - `00-list_images-BATCH-CHANNEL.csv`: is used for image processing.
 Each row represents one image file, and the columns specify the directory where temporary image files are stored.
+For example `00-list_images-B2-blue.csv` is for blue channel of images from batch B2.
 - `00-list_image_mapping-BATCH.csv`: is used for matching coculture to monocultures.
 Each row is one coculture pair and the columns specify the batch, community, isolates, mixing frequencies, and the image file name of both isolates.
+For example `00-list_image_mapping-B2.csv` matches the cocultures to monocultures in batch B2.

 ## Step 1.
 Command-line tools